cardano-foundation/CIPs/CIP-0078/README.md

 License: CC-BY-4.0
 ---

+# CIP-0078: Decentralized WebRTC dApp/Wallet Communication Using WebTorrent Tracker for Peer Discovery

-# Abstract
+## Abstract

+We want to introduce a decentralized communication method between dApps and wallets based on WebTorrent trackers and WebRTC.
+This CIP also contains a proof of concept implementation injecting the wallet rpc methods into the dApps global window object similar to [CIP-0030](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0030).

+## Motivation

 In a decentralized ecosystem a communication between wallet apps and dApps is still challanging.
 The inter-app communication on mobile devices does not directly allow remote procedure calls and is mostly resticed to Universal Links (iOS) or Deeplinks (Android).
 State-of-the-art solutions like WalletConnect tackle these problems using WebRTC communication which also works across devices, but requires a central signaling server (STUN or TURN server) to estalblish a WebRTC connection.
 In this CIP we want to introduce an architecture which uses WebTorrent trackers for peer discovery to remove the need of this central component.

-# Architecture
+## Specification

-## Establish a WebRTC Connection Using a STUN/TURN Server
+### Establish a WebRTC Connection Using a STUN/TURN Server (State-of-the-art approach)

 ```mermaid
 sequenceDiagram